Faculty Experts

 Associate Professor, Business Analytics & Statistics

-Bogdan C. Bichescu is an Associate Professor of Management Science in the College of Business Administration at the University of Tennessee.
-He teaches operations and decision analysis classes in the MSBA program, the full-time MBA program, the PhD program, and in the undergraduate business program.
+Bogdan C. Bichescu is an associate professor of management science in the Haslam College of Business Administration at the University of Tennessee, Knoxville.
+He teaches operations and decision analysis classes in the M.S.B.A. program, the full-time M.B.A. program, the Ph.D. program and in the undergraduate business program.
 His teaching interests include lean operations, decision modeling and analysis, business simulation, and project management.

 Yemisi Bolumole

-Dr. Bolumole’s areas of research emphasis include third party logistics and transportation outsourcing; transportation policy, especially business-to-government interactions and SCM’s broad implications for multiple stakeholders, and for society, at large; and talent development at the human resource management interface with supply chain management (SCM).
-Her research program to date has generated over 40 publications, including book chapters, reports, and refereed journal articles in the Journal of Business Logistics, the International Journal of Physical Distribution &; Logistics Management, the International Journal of Logistics Management, International Journal of Production Research, Supply Chain Management Review, Journal of Business and Industrial Marketing, and the Transportation Journal.
+Bolumole’s research emphasis includes third-party logistics and transportation outsourcing; transportation policy, especially business-to-government interactions; SCM’s broad implications for stakeholders and society; and talent development at the human resource management interface with SCM.
+Her research program has generated over 40 publications, including book chapters, reports, and refereed journal articles in the Journal of Business Logistics, the International Journal of Physical Distribution and Logistics Management, the International Journal of Logistics Management, the International Journal of Production Research, Supply Chain Management Review, Journal of Business and Industrial Marketing, and the Transportation Journal.

-By highlighting issues that enhance understanding of SCM policy and practice interfaces, Dr. Bolumole’s research fills a critical gap of understanding about the equilibrium effects between supply chain investments, activity, and their policy affects.
-Dr. Bolumole’s excellence in research has been recognized with several awards, including the Bernard J. LaLonde Prize for Best Paper Published in the Journal of Business Logistics.
-Her research in the policy area has garnered significant attention, receiving recent visibility during the COVID-19 pandemic through an invited multi-part series of articles published at the Supply Chain Management Review Journal.
+By highlighting issues that enhance understanding of SCM policy and practice interfaces, Bolumole’s research fills a critical gap in understanding the equilibrium effects between supply chain investments, activity, and their policy effects.
+Her excellence in research has been recognized with several awards, including the Bernard J. LaLonde Prize for Best Paper in the Journal of Business Logistics.
+Her research in the policy area has garnered significant attention, receiving visibility during the COVID-19 pandemic through an invited multipart series of articles published in Supply Chain Management Review.

-A certified SAP solutions architect and consultant, she has led curricular enhancement efforts in the SCM department at 2 major universities.
-Her teaching remains at the forefront of pedagogical innovation, with cutting edge applications earning her the AT&;T Instructional Technology Award for Best Hybrid/Flipped class at Michigan State University, and the University of North Florida’s Outstanding Teaching Award.
+A certified SAP solutions architect and consultant, she has led curricular enhancement efforts in the SCM department at two major universities.
+Her teaching remains at the forefront of pedagogical innovation, with cutting-edge applications earning her the AT&T Instructional Technology Award for Best Hybrid/Flipped class at Michigan State University and the University of North Florida’s Outstanding Teaching Award.

-In addition to her research and teaching accomplishments, Dr. Bolumole holds several leadership roles in the professional community.
-She led an 8-member committee of business executives to create and successfully launch APICS’ very first logistics certification product (CLTD – now in its 6th year).
-A regular speaker at sundry supply chain professional events, she has served on several task forces nationwide, including serving as advisory panel member for the Jacksonville Transportation Authority/Florida Department of Transportation Regional Transportation Agency Study.
-In her current academic service roles, she is a senior editor for the Journal of Business Logistics and editorial review board member for the Transportation Journal, and The International Journal of Logistics Management.
+In addition to her research and teaching accomplishments, Bolumole holds several leadership roles in the professional community.
+She led an eight-member committee of business executives to create and successfully launch APICS’ first logistics certification product.
+A regular speaker at supply chain professional events, she has served on several task forces nationwide, including as an advisory panel member for the Jacksonville Transportation Authority/Florida Department of Transportation Regional Transportation Agency Study.
+In her current academic service roles, she is a senior editor for the Journal of Business Logistics and an editorial review board member for the Transportation Journal and The International Journal of Logistics Management.

 Missie Bowers

-Associate Professor; Beaman Professor in Business, Department of Business Analytics and Statistics
+Beaman Professor, Department of Business Analytics and Statistics

 Randy Bradley